dustin-longenecker/coffee-payment/README.md

 I decided to make it scaleable in regards to adding more people to the coffee buying group.
 The current solution that I have implemented is rooted in the idea of having a fixed seven person sized group.
 In the event that I would scale this application.
 I would most likely implement a running total for each individual to ensure a more fair diviation of funds.

+# Areas of Expansion

+- Add a database
+- CSS Style

 # Getting Started with Create React App